b1ack-panther/github-profile-ng-page/README.md

    - Revoke unused tokens immediately

 3. **Production Deployments**
-   - Use secure environment variable management
+   - Use secure environment variable management (Vercel, etc.)
    - Never expose tokens in client-side code if possible
    - Consider using a backend proxy for API calls in production
+   - Always use environment variables instead of hardcoding tokens

 ## Browser Compatibility